-European sites comprise Special Areas of Conservation12 (SACs) and Special Protection Areas13 (SPAs).
+European sites comprise Special Areas of Conservation (SACs) and Special Protection Areas (SPAs).
 Such sites within a 15 km buffer around the Plan area are mapped on Figure 4.1).
 There are a total of three European sites (two SACs and one SPA) designated within 15 km of the Plan boundary (as listed below and shown on Figure 4.1):

-- River Barrow and River Nore SAC (Site Code: 002162) 14; - Mountmellick SAC (Site Code: 002141)15; and - Slieve Bloom Mountains SPA (Site Code: 004160)16.
+- River Barrow and River Nore SAC (Site Code: 002162) 12; - Mountmellick SAC (Site Code: 002141)13; and - Slieve Bloom Mountains SPA (Site Code: 004160).

 natural or planted vegetation, water and human constructions which cover the earth's surface.
-10 The EPA's Framework National Ecological Network provides a classification of the relative importance of areas by virtue of the biodiversity and flora that they contain and the connectivity they provide.
-Many of the areas identified are corridors.
-11 Including: available habitats mapping at a suitable scale; trees;
+The EPA's Framework National Ecological Network provides a classification of the relative importance of areas by virtue of the biodiversity and flora that they contain and the connectivity they Including: available habitats mapping at a suitable scale; trees;